sumeetrajpal/MessageManager/README.md

 <div id="mmanager_before_send"><h5>MessageManager.beforeSend(<i>handler</i>)</h5></div>

 Sets the handler which will be called before a message is sent.
-The message handler has the following signature:
+The handler has the following signature:

 ``handler(message, enqueue, drop)``

-where *message* is the message to be sent, *enqueue()* is the callback with no parameters which when called makes the message appended to the retry queue for later processing, *drop(silently=true)* is the callback which when called disposes the message.
+where *message* is the message to be sent, *enqueue()* is the callback with no parameters which when called makes the message appended to the retry queue for later processing, *drop(silently=true)* is the callback which when called disposes the message (either silently or through the *onFail* callback).

 ```squirrel
 mm.beforeSend(